On the $p$-adic theory of local models: Introduction

-We thank Sebastian Bartling, Ana Caraiani, Laurent Fargues, David Hansen, Arthur-César Le Bras, Georgios Pappas, Michael Rapoport, Peter Scholze, Sug Woo Shin, Zhiyou Wu, Jize Yu for helpful conversations and email exchanges.
 The idea behind this project began to take form during the trimestre thématique in Lyon 2018, attended by J.A., J.L.~and T.R., and continued with several interruptions while they were at Sorbonne Université, the Universität Bonn, the Imperial College London, and TU Darmstadt.
 I.G. joined this project in 2021 after a series of correspondences that made us realize the techniques from his UC Berkeley thesis \cite{Gle20} were relevant to tackle the Scholze--Weinstein conjecture.
 We are grateful to all the institutions mentioned above for their continuous support.

-This project has received funding (J.L.~via Ana Caraiani) from the European Research Council under the European Union’s Horizon 2020 research and innovation program (grant agreement nº 804176), funding (T.R.) under the same program (grant agreement nº 101002592), funding (T.R.) from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) TRR 326 \textit{Geometry and Arithmetic of Uniformized Structures}, project number 444845124 and funding (I.G.~via Peter Scholze) from the Leibniz-Preis.
+This project has received funding (J.L.~via Ana Caraiani) from the European Research Council under the European Union’s Horizon 2020 research and innovation program (grant agreement nº 804176), funding (J.L.) from the Excellence Cluster of the Universität Münster, funding (J.L. via Eva Viehmann) from the ERC Consolidator Grant 770936, funding (J.L.) from the CRC 1442 \textit{Geometry: Deformations and Rigidity}, funding (T.R.) from the European Research Council (ERC) under Horizon Europe (grant agreement nº 101040935), funding (T.R.) from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) TRR 326 \textit{Geometry and Arithmetic of Uniformized Structures}, project number 444845124, funding (T.R.) from the LOEWE professorship in Algebra, project number LOEWE/4b//519/05/01.002(0004)/87 and funding (I.G.~via Peter Scholze) from the Leibniz-Preis.